 Will we see dolphins?

-There is a 98% chance of seeing dolphins all year round from our boat as they enjoy riding our wake.
+There is a 98% chance of seeing dolphins all year round from the boat as they enjoy riding the wake.

 Is free parking available?